cwinfieldp/cwinfieldp/README.md

 - 🔭 I’m currently working on an Active Directory Lab
 - 🌱 I’m currently learning about SQL on Coursera
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with  Learning about cloud security
 - 💬 Ask me about ...
 - 📫 How to reach me: cwinfieldp7@gmail.com
-- ⚡ Fun fact: Ive traveled to 18/50 states and I've been to 20 countries -->
+- ⚡ Fun fact: Ive traveled to 48/50 states and I've been to 20 countries -->